On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Summary

 \section{Summary}

 We summarize the principal steps and conclusions of our study to be:

 \begin{enumerate}

-\item We have studied the centrifugally driven curvature drift instability and the corresponding saturation process for AGN magnetospheres.
+\item We have studied the curvature drift instability and its influence on the dynamics of relativistic electrons in AGN magnetospheres.

 \item By linearizing the Euler, continuity and induction equations we have derived the dispersion relation of the parametrically excited curvature drift instability and obtained an expression of the growth rate for the light cylinder area.
+The study was performed by generalizing the previous work and taking into account different initial phases of relativistic particles.

 \item As a next step we have estimated the transition timescale of quasi-linear configuration of magnetic field lines into the Archimedes' spiral.
 Such a shape of field lines guarantees the force-free dynamics of particles and necessarily provides the saturation of the instability.